GYG-be/.github/profile/README.md

 9) Change/improve your the fork; add the hard things that you wish someone would add in order to make it your own

 10) BE the best selling example of not just your forks, but also your development discipline.

+11) Make it more social; find ways to network; consider measuring the effectiveness of your networking

+12) LISTEN a better and listen to those who best at listening